Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Rolling Walls and Ceilings

 I use the Purdy White Dove, lint-free, 18-inch roller sleeve that matches this frame.
 This roller comes with end caps that the pins on the frame lock into to hold the roller in place.
-I believe you can use this frame with other roller sleeves too, not only Purdy.
+I believe you can use this frame with other roller sleeves too, not just Purdy.

 The Roller Frame Design